-Positive mimicry
+Positive Mimicry

 Design Pattern

-Alternate titles: Mirroring.
+Alternate titles: Mirroring, Chameleon Effect.

 Problem summary